-Course work consists of exercises, a presentation, and an oral exam.
-The presentation is on a paper or current research project; the oral exam focuses on the discussion of a research paper.
+Course work consists of exercises, a presentation, and a paper discussion.
+The presentation is on a paper or current research project; the last item is a one-on-one discussion of a research paper.

 Techniques how the mass distributions of galaxies are measured

 Modeling the equilibrium of a gravitational system with a very large number of point sources

 Structure of nearby and distant galaxies

 Observational programs to study these galaxies

 Observations that have been used to understand the evolution of galaxies

 The role of dark matter in galaxy evolution and formation

 Advanced models for stellar populations and their application to the study of galaxy evolution